rshampa/GNN3Dihed/README.md

    ./runme.sh
 ```

-  - Classification  task: An example for hdat dataset
+  - Classification  task: An example for hDAT dataset

 ### Steps to generate features and train a model